kolesnikovae/go-winjob/README.md

 }
 ```

-`LimitKillOnJobClose` acts similar to `prctl(PR_SET_PDEATHSIG, SIGKILL)` in Linux: the job is destroyed when its last handle has been closed and all associated processes have been terminated.
+`LimitKillOnJobClose` acts similarly to `prctl(PR_SET_PDEATHSIG, SIGKILL)` in Linux: the job is destroyed when its last handle has been closed and all associated processes have been terminated.
 However, if the job has the `LimitKillOnJobClose`, closing the last job object handle terminates all associated processes and then destroys the job object itself.

 The same result can be achieved by manual assignment:
 <details>